nolwn/learning-c/readme.md

 The calculator is a Reverse Polish int calculator (as in, it only operates on integers).
 It could easily be modified to add floats.

 To add two numbers, for instance 5 and 9, run `calculator 5 9 +`.
 Multiplication, division and subtractions are also supported by changing the operator to `x`, `/`, or `-`, respectively.
-To subtract two numbers and then multiply the result, for instance 134 - 34 * 3, run `calculator 134 34 3 - *`.
+To subtract two numbers and then multiply the result, for instance 134 - 34 * 3, run `calculator 3 134 34 - x`.
 For more about the weird glory that is Reverse Polish notation, check out the wikipedia page: https://en.wikipedia.org/wiki/Reverse_Polish_notation.

 Note: I wanted multiplication to be `*` but that isn't as easy to pass as an argument.
 You would have to either pass it as `"*"` or `\*` which isn't as nice.
 So `x` it is!